pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 Due to the timelines involved with LTS distributions like RHEL, this took a long time to percolate through the ecosystem.

-This has led to extreme reluctance in the C & C++ committees to change anything that even remotely touches the ABI, even though there are often substantial improvements left on the table due to this (famously, `std::regex` is extremely slow and cannot be fixed without breaking ABI).
-This leads to extreme scrutiny (and therefore slowness) in standards development, which has its own downsides (see section about abseil below).
+Episodes like these have led to extreme reluctance in the C & C++ committees to change anything that even remotely touches the ABI, even though there are often substantial improvements left on the table due to this (famously, `std::regex` is excruciatingly slow and cannot be fixed without breaking ABI).
+This leads to extreme scrutiny (and therefore sluggish pace) in standards development, which has its own knock-on effects (see section about abseil below).

 This is also the reason why there are no larger integer types (e.g. `int128`) that are officially supported by the standard, because their introduction would